Quiet Courage:

 The goal is not to be fearless.
 The goal is to be free enough to choose consciously rather than reactively.

-A closing word for sensitive souls
+A word of encouragement for sensitive souls

 If you are highly sensitive, you are not called to harden yourself to survive this moment.
 You are called to root more deeply—in your body, in your values, in God, or whatever you call your deepest sense of meaning.